thomluther/anker-solix-api/README.md

 This module can use real time data from your Anker account, or optionally use json files from your local examples or export folder.
 When using the real time option, it will prompt for the Anker account details if not pre-set in the header or defined in environment variables.
 Upon successful authentication, you will see relevant parameter of supported devices displayed and refreshed at regular interval.
-When using monitoring from local json file folder, the values will not change.
-But this option is useful to validate the api parsing with various system constellations.
+When using monitoring from local json file folder, the values will not change typically, with the exception of mixed in MQTT data from MQTT file poller.
+The file option is useful to validate the Api parsing with various system constellations, as well as validating MQTT data extraction.
 You can navigate through the list of json folders to verify/debug various system exports with the tool.

+> [!NOTE]
+> MQTT data in File mode can only be extracted if the export files contain MQTT data (optional), the MQTT session is enabled in the monitor tool and an MQTT data description is defined in the `mqttmap.py` for the device PN.

+The monitor uses following value highlighting with enabled MQTT session to distinguish their data source:
+- Yellow: Device MQTT values with any new extracted data
+- Cyan: Last device MQTT values
+- No color: Api data

+Beside value highlighting, systems, devices, vehicles etc have their own highlighting to recognize corresponding sections quickly in the Api display.

 <details>
 <summary><b>Expand to see monitor tool usage overview</b><br><br></summary>